Gum Disease Treatment in Tamarac

 As needed, we administer localized antibiotic therapy to kill any possible bacteria remaining after deep cleaning.
 A local antibiotic formula is placed in the gum pocket, in the form of tiny microspheres which time-release the antibiotic agent over a ten day period.

-In certain cases where the disease is severe, the doctors will send a sample of bacterial plaque to a lab to determine the exact disease-causing strains of bacteria that are present.
-They then prescribe bacteria-specific antibiotics to assist in wiping out the infection.
+In certain cases where the disease is severe, Dr. Levine will send a sample of bacterial plaque to a lab to determine the exact disease-causing strains of bacteria that are present.
+He then prescribes bacteria-specific antibiotics to assist in wiping out the infection.

 Minimally invasive laser gum treatment

-For moderate to severe gum disease, our doctors combine scaling and root planing with a minimally invasive dental laser treatment known as Laser-Assisted Periodontal Pocket Procedure (LAPPP).
+For moderate to severe gum disease, Dr. Levine combines scaling and root planing with a minimally invasive dental laser treatment known as Laser-Assisted Periodontal Pocket Procedure (LAPPP).
 In LAPPP, we use a high-tech dental laser to gently remove diseased gum tissue and kill bacteria.